 First off, make sure to get an early start.
 It took our group of five very strong hikers about 11 hours to cover the 18 miles out and back to Chief's summit.
 From the Lee Ridge Trailhead, the trail winds through thick deciduous forest, gradually gaining elevation, for approximately four miles.
 Views are sparse at best, but occasional glimpses of the north face of Chief Mountain through the foliage add to the excitement of the hike.
 Eventually, the forest begins to open up, and large cairns next to the well-worn trail help guide the way.

 Continue over the pass, and you'll soon be heading back downhill via a series of short, steep switchbacks.
 After a few minutes, the trail flattens out and bends to the right.
 A very obvious climber's trail will eventually appear to the left; follow it off-trail through a grassy corridor bordered to the south by a rocky hill.
 The trail climbs uphill through the corridor, toward a large talus slope ahead and to the left.
-The talus slope leads up to the fabulous jagged finger of Papoose Peak (also referred to as Ninaki Papoose on topo maps); at this point, you can either traverse the talus slopes, skirting the bases of Papoose and Squaw Mountain, or descend to the grassy area beneath the talus, where you'll cross meadows and seasonal drainages.
-Up-close views of Papoose and Squaw are stunning, so I would recommend taking the high traverse at some point during the trip.
-Soon the saddle connecting Squaw to the west slope of Chief Mountain is visible; a game trail will be encountered that will take you up and around the saddle to the base of Chief's west face.
+The talus slope leads up to the fabulous jagged finger of Papoose peak; at this point, you can either traverse the talus slopes, skirting the bases of jumbled Papoose and Ninaki peaks, or descend to the grassy area beneath the talus, where you'll cross meadows and seasonal drainages.
+Up-close views of Papoose and Ninaki are stunning, so I would recommend taking the high traverse at some point during the trip.
+Soon the saddle west of Chief Mountain is visible; a game trail will be encountered that will take you up and around the saddle to the base of Chief's west face.

 West Slope Route